#7463 $985 Sold

-Gilbert Adrian was the most important costume designer in the history of the film.
+Gilbert Adrian was the most important costume designer in film history.
 He presided over the costume department at the most powerful studio, MGM, in its glory years, 1928-1939.
-More than any other designer, Adrian created and sustained "Hollywood glamour."
+Adrian created and sustained "Hollywood glamour."

-He did this by inspired, innovative costuming of the great female stars: Greta Garbo, Joan Crawford, Jean Harlow, and Judy Garland.
-As the designer for the stars and later at Adrian Ltd., Gilbert Adrian proved that high style fashion for American women did not have to originate in Paris but could have American roots.
+He did this through inspired, innovative costuming of the great female stars: Greta Garbo, Joan Crawford, Jean Harlow, and Judy Garland.
+Gilbert Adrian proved that high style fashion for American women did not have to originate in Paris but could have American roots.

 Top Hollywood star Norma Shearer in a smart Adrian ensemble personifies the designer's jaunty, super stylish look.

 Impeccably tailored like the best men's suits, Adrian's suits for women were as high style as his glamorous evening gowns and became fashion icons.

 Made from brown wool twill ("British Samek material"), our suit features on the jacket charming curved seam detail.
 The jacket is lined with rust colored silk and closes with concealed hooks.

 The bound buttonholes and buttons are decorative only.
 The broad shoulder pads, first used by Adrian to make a virtue of Joan Crawford's broad shoulders, became synonymous with 1940s style.